Code-Institute-Submissions/queenisabaer-letter-match/README.md

 ### Acknowledgments

 - I would like to thank my wonderful mentor Brian Macheria for his numerous tips and great assistance during the creation of this project.
-In particular, his guidance for the letter functions.
+In particular, his guidance for the letter functions and the corresponding event listeners.
 - Furthermore I would like to thank Niclas Hugdahl who helped me on Slack to get the right twist for my name input function and setting the checkAnswer/correctAnswer function.

 **This is for educational use.**